john-cd/rust_howto/bk/src/categories/cryptography/signature.md

 To sign a message, a hash of the message is created.
 This hash is then signed using the private key, producing the digital signature.
 The recipient uses the sender's public key to verify the signature.
 If the signature is valid, it confirms that the message is authentic and has not been altered.

-`ed25519-dalek` is compatible with `no_std` environments, making it suitable for embedded systems or situations where the standard library is not available.
+`ed25519-dalek` is compatible with `no_std` environments, making it suitable for [embedded][p-embedded] systems or situations where the standard library is not available.

 ```rust,editable
 {{#include ../../../crates/cats/cryptography/tests/sign/ed25519_dalek.rs:example}}